-When you’re naming a baby you can refer to all sorts of books full of perfectly acceptable names with all their hidden meanings and Latin derivatives.
+When you’re naming a baby you can refer to all sorts of books and websites full of perfectly acceptable names with all their hidden meanings and Latin derivatives.
 With company names, you have to rule out every name that’s ever been used before and start entirely from scratch.
 You can’t even go through the family tree and choose some obscure middle name, like you can with a child.

 There aren’t any trademark laws protecting children’s names.
 You’re free to call your son Sam, even if there are seven other Sams in your neighborhood.

 Doesn’t work that way in the business world.
 There are hordes of lawyers who do nothing but trademark protection and application work.
 So if your product name even sounds like something that’s already out there, you’re in trouble.
 Case in point: There was a little coffee shop in the small town of Astoria, Oregon that got sued by Starbucks for trademark infringement.
 It was called Sambucks.

 And then there’s the whole translation issue.
 Face it, you probably don’t care what “Clark” means in Hungarian.
 But there are dozens of stories of product names like the Chevy Nova, which didn’t translate real well.
 (In Spanish, Nova means “does not go.”)
 If you’re doing business globally, your naming project just got astronomically harder.

 And here’s an important distinction: your child’s livelihood doesn’t depend on people remembering his or her name.
 Sure, unfortunate names like Major Slaughter, Ima Nut or Moon Unit might cause a lifetime of grief, but they won’t make or break the poor kid’s career like a bad product name can.